m4rco-/dorothy2/README.md

 	$dorothy_start [options]
 	where [options] are:
+       --Verbose, -V:   Print the current version
        --verbose, -v:   Enable verbose mode
       --infoflow, -i:   Print the analysis flow
-    --source, -s <s>:   Choose a source (from the ones defined in etc/sources.yml) --daemon, -d:   Stay in the background, by constantly pooling datasources --SandboxUpdate, -S:   Update Dorothive with the new Sandbox file --DorothiveInit, -D:   (RE)Install the Dorothy Database (Dorothive) --help, -h:   Show this message
+      --baseline, -b:   Create a new process baseline --source, -s <s>:   Choose a source (from the ones defined in etc/sources.yml) --daemon, -d:   Stay in the background, by constantly pooling datasources --manual, -m:   Start everything, copy the file, and wait for me.
+  --SandboxUpdate, -S:  Update Dorothive with the new Sandbox file --DorothiveInit, -D:  (RE)Install the Dorothy Database (Dorothive)
+          --help, -h:   Show this message